Mendix Cloud

 Because this is designed for a catastrophic regional failure, there are some limitations to your normal operations.
 For example, you cannot deploy a new version of the app while it is running in the secondary region.
 The decision to switch to the secondary region is completely under your control.

 If you want to deploy your Mendix apps to other environments, you can add these to your Mendix plan.
-For example, you can choose to deploy to SAP BTP.
-You can also choose to deploy to your own cloud using Mendix for Private Cloud.
+For example, you can deploy to SAP BTP or your own cloud using Mendix on Kubernetes.